MudroadWhite/pm-neo4j-helper/scripts/v3/readme.md

 ## Known Issues

 ##### Unrecognized Tactics
-Same as tactics in [volume 1](scripts/v1/readme), several new tactics have been found.
+Same as tactics in [volume 1](scripts/v1/readme.md), several new tactics have been found.
 Due to my limit, I cannot determine the exact propositions that involve within.
 Below at the progress their appearances should be easily found, and following the scripts their locations on the book also should be easily checked out.
 These tactics include:
 - tactic Induct
 - tactic []<=
 - tactic []>=
 - tactic []<
-- tactic []<.

 ##### Proposition Not Found (labeled with `ERROR`s)
-Same as in [volume 2](scripts/v2/readme), several propositions have not found their appearances:
+Same as in [volume 2](scripts/v2/readme.md), several propositions have not found their appearances:
 - 225.174
 - 331.124
 - 372.152